sandeepedara001/Multi-User-Blog/README.md

-# Blog---2
+# Multi-User Blog
 A multi-user blog where we can create posts, search for other user's posts

 Has all the features like login, registration, authentication, admin dashboard, posting, etc.

-Used Python, HTML, CSS, JavaScript, Bootstrap
+Used Python, Django HTML, CSS, JavaScript, Bootstrap